akemin-dayo/simject/README.md

-sudo xcode-select -s /Applications/Xcode.app git clone https://github.com/akemin-dayo/simject.git cd simject/ make setup
+sudo xcode-select -s /Applications/Xcode.app git clone https://github.com/akemin-dayo/simject.git cd simject/ make all
 ```

-**Note:** During the process, you will be asked by `sudo` to enter your login password.
+**Note:** During the process, you may be asked by `sudo` to enter your login password.
 Please note that it is normal for nothing to be displayed as you type your password.

 Now, we need to create a version of `CydiaSubstrate.framework` that has support for the `x86_64` (64-bit) and/or `i386` (32-bit) architectures.